 Showing figures and other forms of statistical facts do trigger the emotions of readers.
 Everyone wants the truth, right?

-No wonder this traditional technique of hooking them to reading your post remained one of the most effective ways to engage them.
+No wonder this traditional technique of hooking them to reading your post remains one of the most effective ways to engage blog readers.

 16. Be brief in writing sentences but filled with emotions.

-There are times I couldn’t contain myself from writing clauses in paragraphs because of too much time spent on novels.
+There are times I couldn’t contain myself from writing clauses in paragraphs because of too much time spent reading novels.

 You know, in writing fiction, this isn’t something you should mind too much about.
 But blogging is a different thing.

 You need to cut down the sentences, shortening them to make your point brief and concise.

 Remember, you’re trying to hook your readers to read the entire post.
 And writing a whole 20-sentence paragraph won’t be a good move.
 Otherwise, they will immediately leave, increasing your bounce rate.